 Common signs your pet may need bladder support

 Poor urinary tract health is a familiar reason for pet owners to visit the vets with their cat.
 Cats in particular are more likely to experience reduced urinary tract function.
-Stress is a key cause of poor urinary tract function, which can occur in cats for many reasons.
+Stress is a key cause of poor urinary tract function.

 There are many reasons why your cat could be stressed, which include: changes to their indoor environment, territorial problems, unfamiliar noises or cattery visits.
 These are just some of the reasons why your cat will need support maintaining a healthy bladder.